Meet the people behind the Accelerate & Access Foundation

 Chief Investment Officer of Guardian Assurance Limited

-Paul is the Chief Investment Officer of Guardian Assurance Limited, looking after £17 billion for around 1 million policyholders.
+Paul was most recently the Chief Investment Officer of Guardian Assurance Limited, looking after £17 billion for around 1 million policyholders.
 Paul has worked in Insurance and Investment Banking in a variety of roles for the last 25 years.
 He has been a mentor for the Social Mobility Foundation for the past 5 years and has been involved in the A&AF since January 2014.
 Paul has a keen interest in promoting social mobility through education.

 Paul is also a Trustee of the Lazard Pension Scheme and an advisor to the Endowment fund of Fitzwilliam College, Cambridge University.

 Sian is Executive Principal at Skinners’ Kent Academy in Tunbridge Wells, as well as President of the Association of School and College Leaders, a member of the International Baccalaureate Governing Council, and a Governor at Sevenoaks School.
 Passionate about making a difference to the lives of young people, Sian believes that strong, positive and focused leadership at all levels in a school is essential to its success and improvement.